Which-loan-is-best-for-home-buying

 Jumbo home loan

 Most lending institutions will not offer traditional mortgages above a certain loan limit, set by Fannie Mae and Freddie Mac.
-However, for home buyers who want to finance a home purchase above $726,200 as of January 1, 2023, jumbo loans are an option that will let home buyers get into a more expensive home of their choice, typically costing them a bit more.
+However, for home buyers who want to finance a home purchase above this loan limit, jumbo loans are an option.

 Bridge home loans